J-SinwooLee/BTLO-Bruteforce/README.md

 <h2>Project walk-through</h2>
 <hr>
-Firt go to Blue Team Lab Online aka BTLO to download the file.
+First, visit Blue Team Lab Online (BTLO) to download the file.

 <img src="images/1.png" width="350">
 <br>
-Once you download the zip file.
-You will have to extract them and this will require a password which you can find next download file on BTLO website.
+After downloading the zip file, you'll need to extract it.
+This requires a password, which you can find on the BTLO website.

 <img src="images/2.png" width="350">
 <img src="images/3.png" width="350">